 5 cr. hrs

 This 5-week Block presents an integrated, comprehensive course that covers introductory information needed by all subsequent Blocks within Phase 1 of the curriculum.
 Material included in the Fundamentals Block includes content in biochemistry and cell biology, medical genetics, embryology, basic histology, general pathology, and basic pharmacologic principles.
-In addition, students are exposed to foundations of population health, clinical skills, and health systems quality.
+In addition, students are exposed to the foundations of population health, clinical skills, and health systems quality.
 The block will utilize a combination of lectures, laboratories, team-based learning, case-based small groups, standardized patient encounters, patient-oriented problem-solving sessions, and flipped classroom activities as instructional methods.

-M-ID 513 - Blood, Defenses and Invaders
+M-ID 513 - Blood, Defenses, and Invaders

 6 cr. hrs

 Blood, Defenses, and Invaders take an integrative approach to cover the immune system and pathogens that invade the cellular and humeral defenses.
 Topics include hematopoiesis, cellular interactions, antibody formation, antigen-antibody reactions, cell-mediated immunity, and the biological effects of immunological reactions.
 In addition, a comprehensive approach evaluating the pathogenesis, epidemiology, physical diagnosis, and treatment of bacterial, viral, fungal, and parasite-mediated infectious diseases is covered throughout this 6-week course.
 Finally, the course will elaborate on the synthesis and function of hemoglobin, red blood cell structural components, blood types including Rh types, the pathogenesis of anemia, leukemia, and a basic understanding of blood banking and transfusion medicine.
 Students will also investigate various components of the normal coagulation process including vasculature, platelets, pro-coagulants, and natural anticoagulation.